IntentArchitect/Intent.Modules/docsProject/articles/UserManual/Domain.md

 ## Tree Model

-This tree view contains the entire domain model, as opposed to the UML editor which showing you a specific view of the model.
+This tree view contains the entire domain model, as opposed to the UML editor which showing you a specific view of the domain model.

 ![Image of the Domain Model View](../../images/UserManual/DomainModelView.png)

 ### 1. Views
-These are the views of the domain model, or sub section of the domain model.
+These are the views of the domain model, or sub sections of the domain model.
 This tool allows for mutliple views to be created ontop a single domain model.
-This allows for creating simplified views or perspective based views ontop of the unlying model.
+This allows for creating simplified views or perspective based views ontop of the unlying domain model.

 ### 2. Domain Model Artifacts
 These artifacts would be the basic model i.e. the UML Classes and their properties, plus the associations between them.